 Software testing of an application includes validating its functional as well as non-functional requirements.
 For validating these requirements, software testers are required to create effective test cases using different white box and black box test design techniques.

-In this tutorial, we will study about test case, it’s different attributes and types in detail.
+In this tutorial, we will study about test case, its different attributes, and the types in detail.
 So, let’s begin.

 What is a Test Case?